DARIAEngineering/dcaf_case_management/docs/TECH_STACK_INTRO.md

 * MiniTest is the default Rails testing framework!
 As such, there's a [handy Rails Guide](http://guides.rubyonrails.org/testing.html) about the various ways that Rails wants you to test.
 * Google will probably also lead you to the [MiniTest docs](http://ruby-doc.org/stdlib-2.0.0/libdoc/minitest/rdoc/MiniTest.html) at some point in your journey, too.

-### Capybara & PhantomJS
+### Capybara

-* [Capybara](http://teamcapybara.github.io/capybara/) is a Ruby integration testing library that can uses browser (in our case, a headless one, meaning you don't see it) to fill in forms, click buttons, and generally interact with the app, and then verifies that things worked as we expected!
+* [Capybara](http://teamcapybara.github.io/capybara/) is a Ruby integration testing library that can uses browser to fill in forms, click buttons, and generally interact with the app, and then verifies that things worked as we expected!
 * Here are [the Capybara docs](http://www.rubydoc.info/github/teamcapybara/capybara/master)
+* Generally we have CircleCI run these for us, so you don't need to worry about setting up Capybara unless you need to write system tests.

 ---